troykelly/costs-this-much/workers/aemo-data-logger/README.md

 ## Outstanding Tasks

-1. **Complete Data Fetch Logic**
+1. **Complete Data Fetch Logic** (Completed)
-   - The `src/index.ts` currently has a stub for syncing data.
-You need to fetch the correct intervals from AEMO, parse them, and insert the missing records into the Durable Object.

 2. **Implement Real Error Handling**
-   - Handle partial outages, repeated failures, and data validation.
-Possibly requeue or log errors for future reprocessing.
+   - Properly handle network or data inaccuracies.
+Possibly re-fetch on failures.
 3. **Proper Token Signing/Verification**
-   - Replace the “FAKE” token placeholders in “src/api/jwtSupport.ts” with a real signing algorithm (e.g., RS256 via `jsonwebtoken` in the Workers runtime).
+   - Replace the “FAKE” token placeholders in “src/api/jwtSupport.ts” with a real signing algorithm.
-   - Validate keys properly, parse the public key as JWK for the JWKS endpoint.

 4. **Enhance Data Retrieval**
    - In “API Mode,” the “/data” endpoint is stubbed.
-Implement logic to query intervals from the DO’s SQL storage, filter based on date range, and return the results.
+Implement logic to query intervals.
 5. **Add Security Layers**
-   - Restrict or throttle repeated requests, protect from injection or rate-limits, and ensure the DO fetch calls are properly validated.
+   - Restrict or throttle repeated requests, protect from injection or rate-limits, etc.
 6. **Performance Monitoring & Alerts**
-   - Evaluate how to handle large volumes of data or potential latency spikes in reading from AEMO.
+   - Evaluate how to handle large volumes of data or potential latency spikes.
-   - Use logs, alerts, or Cloudflare analytics to detect errors quickly.

 --------------------------------------------------------------------------------